In the body, iodine (I) is involved primarily in the synthesis of 2 thyroid hormones, thyroxine (T4) and triiodothyronine (T3).

 Iodine deficiency is rare in areas where iodized salt is used but common worldwide.
 Iodine deficiency develops when iodide intake is < 20 mcg/day.

 In mild or moderate iodine deficiency, the thyroid gland, influenced by thyroid-stimulating hormone (TSH), hypertrophies to concentrate iodide in itself, resulting in colloid goiter.
 Usually, patients remain euthyroid; however, severe iodine deficiency in adults may cause hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more (endemic myxedema).
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more (endemic myxedema).
 It can decrease fertility and increase risk of stillbirth, spontaneous abortion, and prenatal and infant mortality.

-Severe maternal iodine deficiency retards fetal growth and brain development, sometimes resulting in birth defects, and, in infants, causes cretinism, which may include intellectual disability, deaf-mutism, difficulty walking, short stature, and sometimes hypothyroidism.
+Severe maternal iodine deficiency retards fetal growth and brain development, sometimes resulting in birth defects, and, in infants, causes congenital hypothyroidism, which may include intellectual disability, deaf-mutism, difficulty walking, short stature, and sometimes hypothyroidism (cretinism).

 Diagnosis of iodine deficiency in adults and children is usually based on thyroid function tests Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more , examination for goiter, and imaging tests identifying abnormalities in thyroid function and structure.
 All neonates should be screened for hypothyroidism by measuring the TSH level.

-Infants with iodine deficiency are given levothyroxine 3 mcg/kg orally once/day for a week plus iodide 50 to 90 mcg orally once/day for several weeks to quickly restore a euthyroid state.
+Infants with iodine deficiency are given levothyroxine 3 mcg/kg orally once a day for a week plus iodide 50 to 90 mcg orally once a day for several weeks to quickly restore a euthyroid state.

-Children are treated with iodide 90 to 120 mcg once/day and are given levothyroxine until able to synthesize T4.
+Children are treated with iodide 90 to 120 mcg once a day and are given levothyroxine until able to synthesize T4.

-Adults are given iodide 150 mcg once/day.
+Adults are given iodide 150 mcg once a day.
 Iodine deficiency can also be treated by giving levothyroxine.

-Women who are pregnant or breastfeeding should ingest iodide 250 mcg once/day.
+Women who are pregnant or breastfeeding should ingest iodide 250 mcg once a day.

 Serum TSH levels are monitored in all patients until the levels are normal (ie, < 5 mcIU/mL).